 Add the perfect soundtrack to your summer at one of these must-visit music festivals in Hamilton.

-Local, national and international music takes center stage throughout our City of Music – from picturesque waterfront parks to epic block parties.
+Local, national and international music takes centre stage throughout our City of Music – from picturesque waterfront parks to epic block parties.

-Plan your getaway to Hamilton with this run-down of some of our favourite music events.
+Plan your getaway to Hamilton with this this run-down of some of our favourite music events.

 June 21 – 23